WebWallen/WebWallen/README.md

 Used the phrase "tech role" instead of "web developer" because my skills extend beyond development.

-### Note the short list of accomplishments and performance metrics for an illustration of what I mean.
+### Accomplishments and performance metrics to illustrate what I mean.

 💻 2,000+ hours of code experience<br/>
 💼 B.S. in business (management/marketing)<br/>